top of page

 How does is affect people?

 There are currently 3 types of Usher Syndrome.
 Type 1, Type 2 and Type 3.
-Usher syndrome causes dual sensory loss and effects 3 major senses in the body, a combination of hearing and vision loss and balance.
+Usher syndrome causes dual sensory loss and effects 3 major senses in the body, a combination of hearing, vision loss and balance.

 People with Usher will experience hearing problems from birth either Profound Deafness or Moderate Hearing Loss.